 Although the homestead lifestyle as a whole tends to embrace a more self-reliant, simpler existence, it does not automatically require you to remove all the fantastic technology that can make your life easier.
+Nor should it.

 Energy production has a financial cost.
 Making a homestead as energy efficient as possible can help to save money while also lowering your carbon footprint.